mehrdadh/fsk-modulator/README.md

-# FSK Modulator for TinySDR
+# FSK Modulator
+We implement an FSK modulator to generate BLE packets on Lattice ECP5 FPGA and I/Q interface with AT86RF215 RF radio.